lammps/lammps/doc/src/pair_3b_table.rst

 but read in from a three-body force/energy table which can be generated with the csg_ml app of VOTCA as available at: https://gitlab.mpcdf.mpg.de/votca/votca.

-Only a single pair_coeff command is used with the *3b/table* style which specifies a three-body potential (".3b") file with parameters for all needed elements.
+Only a single pair_coeff command is used with the *threebody/table* style which specifies a threebody potential (".3b") file with parameters for all needed elements.
 These are then mapped to LAMMPS atom types by specifying N_el additional arguments after the ".3b" filename in the pair_coeff command, where N_el is the number of LAMMPS atom types:

 * ".3b" filename
-* N_el element names = mapping of 3b elements to atom types
+* N_el element names = mapping of threebody elements to atom types

 See the :doc:`pair_coeff <pair_coeff>` page for alternate ways to specify the path for the potential file.